Report an accessibility problem

 Description

-The biomedical research certificate program combines authentic research experience conducted in laboratories of practicing academic scientists with upper-division coursework, including laboratory courses, allowing for specialization in given subject areas and enabling students to gain competency in addressing scientific questions in the laboratory.
+The biomedical research certificate program combines professional research experience conducted in laboratories of practicing academic scientists with upper-division coursework, including laboratory courses.
+This allows for specialization in given subject areas and enables you to gain competency in addressing scientific questions in the laboratory.

 At a glance